GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q1.md

 They are already available in Origin Trial for testing and will be generally available for 100% of traffic this summer. <br>
 <br>
-Additionally, we have clarified timelines for certain features (e.g.
-FLEDGE event level reporting, FLEDGE rendering with iFrames) that will not be impacted sooner than 2026.<br>
+Additionally, we have clarified timelines for certain features (such as FLEDGE event-level reporting, FLEDGE rendering with iframes) that will not be impacted sooner than 2026.<br>
 <br>
 We encourage the ecosystem to test the APIs and provide feedback to